: Sinking Spring, PA Christopher Firely, MD

 Favorite thing to do in Boston: Go running along the Esplanade

 Why I chose Tufts MC for residency: The quality of the training program and the culture.
 The subspecialty system is very unique and allows us to delve into each organ system.
 The attendings and program leadership are incredibly approachable, invested in our education and receptive to our feedback.
 The residents are also very supportive and are a great group of people to spend time with, which really makes coming to work an enjoyable experience.

 Plans for the future: I am applying for Gastroenterology fellowship.

-Undergraduate: Brown University
+Undergraduate: Cornell University

 Medical School: Tufts University School of Medicine